-29.25 Custody Risk
+30.26 Custody Risk

-Assets of the Company are kept by the custodian and investors are exposed to the risk of the custodian not being able to fully meet its obligation to restitute in a short time frame all of the assets of the Company in the case of bankruptcy of the custodian.
-Securities of the Company will normally be identified in the custodian's books as belonging to the Company and segregated from other assets of the custodian which mitigates but does not exclude the risk of non-restitution in case of bankruptcy.
+The Scheme Property is kept by the Custodian and investors are exposed to the risk of the Custodian not being able to fully meet its obligation to restitute in a short timeframe all of the Scheme Property in the case of bankruptcy of the custodian.
+Securities of the Company will normally be identified in the Custodian's books as belonging to the Company and segregated from other assets of the Custodian which mitigates but does not exclude the risk of non-restitution in case of bankruptcy.
 However, no such segregation applies to cash which increases the risk of non-restitution in case of bankruptcy.
-The custodian does not keep all the assets of the Company itself but uses a network of sub-custodians which are not part of the same group of companies as the custodian.
-Investors are exposed to the risk of bankruptcy of the sub-custodians in the same manner as they are to the risk of bankruptcy of the custodian.
+The Custodian does not keep all the Scheme Property itself but uses a network of sub-custodians which are not part of the same group of companies as the Custodian.
+Investors are exposed to the risk of bankruptcy of the sub-custodians in the same manner as they are to the risk of bankruptcy of the Custodian.

-A company may invest in markets where custodial and/or settlement systems are not fully developed.
-The assets of the Company that are traded in such markets and which have been entrusted to such sub-custodians may be exposed to risk in circumstances where the custodian will have no liability.
+The Company may invest in markets where custodial and/or settlement systems are not fully developed.
+The Scheme Property that are traded in such markets and which have been entrusted to such sub-custodians may be exposed to risk in circumstances where the Custodian will have no liability.

-29.26 Tax Risk
+30.27 Tax Risk

-Tax laws, currently in place, may change in the future which could affect the value of the Company's and therefore the Shareholder's investments.
-Refer to the Section headed 'Taxation' in the Prospectus for further details about the taxation of the Company.
+Tax laws, currently in place, may change in the future which could affect Net Asset Value and therefore the Shareholder's investments.
+Refer to the section headed 'Taxation' in the Prospectus for further details about the taxation of the Company.

-29.27 Inflation Risk
+30.28 Inflation Risk